-We distinguish between the inheritance is-a relationship and composition's has-a relationship.
-Inheritance tends to create tightly coupled classes.
+We distinguish between the inheritance is-a relationship and composition has-a relationship.
+Inheritance tends to create tightly coupled classes, which can make it difficult to maintain a system.
 We introduce interfaces, which are particularly useful for assigning common functionality to possibly unrelated classes, enabling objects of these classes to be processed polymorphically.
-We use a Pay-able interface implemented in disparate Employee and Invoice classes to demonstrate that objects of classes implementing the same interface can respond polymorphically to that interface's method calls.
+We use a Payable interface implemented in disparate Employee and Invoice classes to demonstrate that objects of classes implementing the same interface can respond polymorphically to that interface's method calls.